 In the builder, go to Integrations » Add New Integration » Email Provider and select Constant Contact from the drop-down.
 You’ll need to login to your Constant Contact account and click Connect to Constant Contact.

 Then, select the Email Provider List you’ll use to collect email addresses.

 As always, don’t forget to save.

-Not using Mailchimp?
+Not using Constant Contact?
 Check out these instructions for other OptinMonster integrations.

 Now it’s time to publish your campaign.
 Click Publish in the top menu and change the Status toggle from Paused to Live.

 Scroll down the Publish page a little bit to see OptinMonster’s publishing options.
 If you need more information, take a look at the documentation for embedding OptinMonster on your site.

 Now you have a campaign ready to launch on your site that will drum up interest leading into the holiday shopping season.